 DV331 - Lost 20th December 1943 (Frankfurt) - Pilot P/O R.W.G.
 Evans

-This aircraft was shot down by a night fighter piloted by Hptm.
-Wilhelm Herget of Stab I./NJG 4.
+This aircraft was shot down by a night fighter piloted originally thought to have been piloted by German ace Hptm.
+Wilhelm Herget of Stab I./NJG 4, but now thought to have been Hptm.
+Heinz-Martin Hadebal of 3./NJG6.
 Five died, two taken PoW.

 The aircraft crashed at Rossdorf from where burials are reported to have taken place on the 22nd December 1943.
 They have since been re-interred in the Durnbach War Cemetery.